BPSB/combine-p-values-discrete/docs/index.rst

 * So far, only the sign test and Mann–Whitney *U* test are supported.
 * An extensive example illustrating why you need this method and that it works is planned.
 * An instruction for implementing your own tests is planned.
-* Weighing individual tests is not supported yet.

 Command reference
 -----------------